CU-ESIIL/Innovation-Summit-2024/docs/index.md

 - [Guidelines for intellectual contributions and credit](https://drive.google.com/file/d/1WcjV412EzCxohNtjFtca-o2Gpf36ISAX/view?usp=sharing)

-*This event is hosted by ESIIL and the CU Boulder CIRES Earth Lab.
-It is funded by the National Science Foundation (via awards numbers DBI-2153040, DEB-1846384, and DEB-2017889), and subject to the NSF’s terms and conditions*
+*This event is hosted by ESIIL and funded by the National Science Foundation (via award # DBI-2153040), and subject to the NSF’s terms and conditions.